 Filling out the form

 You can only apply to view your scripts online through the Candidate Self Service Portal.
-The viewing of scripts application service will be available from 9am Wednesday 14th August and will close at 5pm Friday 16th August 2019.
+The viewing of scripts application service will be available from 5pm on Tuesday 7th September until 8 pm on Wednesday 8th September.
 You will need your username and password which you will get when you register on the portal.

 If you do not receive an email confirming a viewing appointment before the viewing sessions start, you should contact the Organising Superintendent in the school where you sat your written examinations.